eos/eos/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-- The use of sexualized language or imagery, and sexual attention or advances of any kind
+- Sexual harassment, such as the use of sexualized language or imagery, and sexual attention or advances of any kind
+- Discrimination based on the protected characteristics listed in our pledge
-- Trolling, insulting or derogatory comments, and personal or political attacks
+- Insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting